EPA-WG/custom-element-dist/src/material/theme/tokens/cem-shape.md

 Shape tokens communicate personality and help users understand **UI boundaries, groupings, and interactive affordances**.

-Out of scope: elevation (D4), stroke thickness (D5), spacing/insets (D1), and operable/touch geometry (D2) — though shape
+**Out of scope:** elevation (D4), stroke thickness (D5), spacing/insets (D1), and operable/touch geometry (D2) — though shape
-must integrate with them (see Accessibility section).
+must integrate with them (see §8 Accessibility section).

 ---

-## Why “bend” (token naming rationale)
+## 2. Why "bend" (token naming rationale)

 In CEM terms, **bend** names the degree to which an edge curves away from a sharp corner.
 This framing:

 - Avoids ambiguity with CSS `border-radius` (which can be a length, percentage, or elliptical).
 - Emphasizes the *perceived* quality rather than the *implementation* detail.
-- Supports consumer-semantic intent: “How friendly/formal does this surface feel?”
+- Supports consumer-semantic intent: "How friendly/formal does this surface feel?"

 **Rule:** product code should use `--cem-bend-*` endpoints; implementation primitives (`border-radius`, elliptical radii, corner pairs, etc.) remain an adapter/implementation detail.

 ---

-## CEM alignment principles applied to shape
+## 3. CEM alignment principles applied to shape

-### Semantic intent first
+### 3.1 Semantic intent first

 Developers should apply tokens like: